ToxicFrog/doom-mods/laevis/README.md

 Acid stacks are slowly converted into damage on a 1:1 basis, but the less health the target has and the more acid stacks they have, the faster this happens.

-Acid stacks have a cap based on the damage dealt by the attack that inflicted them, so they're best used with weapons that have high per-shot damage like the rocket launcher and SSG.
+Acid stacks have a soft cap based on the damage dealt by the attack that inflicted them, so they're best used with weapons that have high per-shot damage like the rocket launcher and SSG.
 (For shotguns, the total damage of all the pellets that hit is used, not the per-pellet damage.)

 ### Corrosive Inscription *(Acid basic upgrade)*

 Shots poison enemies.
 The amount of acid applied, and the cap, is 50% of the damage dealt, increased by another 50% per level.

-### Concentrated Acid *(Acid mastery)*
+### Concentrated Acid *(Acid intermediate upgrade)*

 Each level increases the threshold at which acid damage starts accelerating by 10%, and the ratio at which acid stacks are converted into damage by 10%.
 Both have diminishing returns.